alpha-nero1/NativeScriptTutorial-CodeSharing-/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Migration to NativeScript.

+This project followed the steps specified here: https://docs.nativescript.org/angular/code-sharing/migrating-a-web-project to migrate the web project to a tri-platform code base.